How do I get my Results

 You may request a repeat of some regular medications without an appointment with your doctor.
 This is at the discretion of the doctor & depends on many factors such as safety & our responsibility for your care.
 If you have not been seen within the last 6 months you will usually be asked to make an appointment with your doctor.

 Please give us plenty of time to get the prescription ready for you, at least 24 hours.
-Surcharges apply for urgent prescriptions as well as faxed prescriptions.
+Surcharges apply for urgent prescriptions.